CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 Access to microservices is protected by an API gateway in the following manner:

-- if the requested endpoint is unprotected, the API gateway will forward it to the microservice(s) that are responsible for fulfilling the request
+- If the requested endpoint is unprotected, the API gateway will forward it to the microservice(s) that are responsible for fulfilling the request
-- however, if the requested endpoint is protected, the request must provide some credentials for authentication:
+- However, if the requested endpoint is protected, the request must provide some credentials for authentication:
-  - when the user successfully logs in, an `access token` and `refresh token` will be provided:
+  - When the user successfully logs in, an `access token` and `refresh token` will be provided:
     - the `access token` is valid for an hour
     - the `refresh token` will remain valid for an indefinite period of time until either of the following occur:
       - the user logs out
       - the user deletes the account
-  - to access protected endpoint, the `access token` must be included in the `Authorization` header as a `bearer token`
+  - To access protected endpoints, the `access token` must be included in the `Authorization` header as a `bearer token`
     - upon receiving the request, the API gateway will send the `access token` to the User service to verify that the `access token`:
       - has not been tampered with
       - has not expired